rithishsamm/myTutorialHell/Git/Working with Existing projects/Git Advanced Training Session - Working with existing projects.md

 It's easier with visuals, let's check it out in the next view.

 Here we have two branches; each has one commit that's unique.
-This means that neither branch includes the entire set of "work" in the repository that we have done.
+This means that neither branch includes the entire set of "work" in the repo that we have done.
 Let's fix that with merge.

 We will `merge` the branch `bugFix` into `main`.
 ```
 git merge bugFix
 ```

 Woah!
 See that?
 First of all, `main` now points to a commit that has two parents.
 If you follow the arrows up the commit tree from `main`, you will hit every commit along the way to the root.
-This means that `main` contains all the work in the repository now.
+This means that `main` contains all the work in the repo now.

 Also, see how the colors of the commits changed?
 To help with learning, I have included some color coordination.
 Each branch has a unique color.
 Each commit turns a color that is the blended combination of all the branches that contain that commit.